 12. Conrad-Caldwell House Museum

 Located in the heart of Old Louisville, in Kentucky’s largest city, is the captivating Conrad-Caldwell House Museum.
 An important and impressive landmark, it displays exquisite architecture and antiques, which visitors can check out on any one of the fascinating tours.

 Built in 1895 for a local tanning magnate, ‘Conrad’s Castle’ (as it was once known) boasts an exquisite Richardsonian-Romanesque style.
 Alongside its towers and turrets, you can spy finely carved animals and gargoyles etched into the imposing limestone walls.

-The interior is equally attractive: incredible woodwork and stained glass windows are on show, while age-old antiques and period pieces dot its halls, apartments, and parlours.
-After having visited the marvellous museum, it is well worth wandering around the nearby neighbourhood that is full of beautiful old buildings.
+The interior is equally attractive: incredible woodwork and stained glass windows are on show, while age-old antiques and period pieces dot its halls, apartments, and parlors.
+After having visited the marvelous museum, it is well worth wandering around the nearby neighborhood that is full of beautiful old buildings.